Simple notifications with React

 If you are just trying to cancel the finishing function you can

-property completely and just use
+omit the action property completely and just use

-to indicate that the button needs to show.
+actionText to indicate that the button needs to show.

 The rest will be automatically handled by our

-method. action
+newNotification method. action is for

 when you want to supply some additional functionality on top of